9 Mental Health Lessons from Famous Artists

 In a documentary made by her grandson, a family member makes a critical point: Alice Neel became a famous artist, and therefore the world, and perhaps the artist herself, considered her suffering “worth it?”
 But if she had never become famous, as is the lot of many, many artists with and without mental health challenges, does that mean it’s not “worth it?”
 Her own son recalls that before his mother was financially successful as an artist, they would often live on government assistance, which she was as likely to spend on art supplies as on food.
 He further says that he believes that “bohemian culture” hurts a lot of innocent people, himself included.
 But who is to say whether or not the suffering was worth it, whether or not the art makes it worth it; perhaps Alice Neel herself had no other choice and so she did what she could to make the best life possible and in the process gave the world her art.

-Although you can live a long creative life with recurring mental health challenges, it’s important to note that having a diagnosis isn’t necessarily a lifelong thing, something I discuss further, along with other lessons, in the guest post over at Hey, YA.
-Hop on over there and check out the post and some of Jodie’s other inspiring writing.
+Although you can live a long creative life with recurring mental health challenges, it’s important to note that having a diagnosis isn’t necessarily a lifelong thing, something I discuss further, along with other lessons, in the guest post over on Jodie’s page.

 Art and Mental Health Takeaways: